isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/refreshsharingfolder-operation.md

 - [SharingFolderId](sharingfolderid.md)

-## <a name="successful-refreshsharingfolder-response"></a>Erfolgreiche RefreshSharingFolder Antwort
+## <a name="successful-refreshsharingfolder-response"></a>Erfolgreiche RefreshSharingFolder-Antwort

 ### <a name="description"></a>Beschreibung

-Das folgende Beispiel zeigt eine erfolgreiche Antwort auf eine Anforderung **RefreshSharingFolder** .
+Das folgende Beispiel zeigt eine erfolgreiche Antwort auf eine **RefreshSharingFolder** -Anforderung.

 ### <a name="code"></a>Code